debrouxl/tiosmod/README.txt

         * AMS Extender / EasyChar / ticonst;
         * AutoAlphaLock Off.

-0   * (??) put new features into the OS ??
+0   * (??) put new features into the OS, or just restore features removed by TI ??
         * PreOS (hard)
+        * OSVRegisterTimer/OSVFreeTimer, removed by TI in AMS 2.04, and their handling in the AI5 handler.
+          __OSTimerVectors is accessible through trap #9 and referenced from the AI5 handler of AMS <= 2.03.
+On those versions, the first vectored timer is wired to the routine that, between others, calls the battery checking code.
+            2) checking whether the room for __OSTimerVectors is really present, but unused, on AMS 2.04+.

 ------------------------------------------------------------------------------------------
-License: buildling blocks: GPL version 2 only
+License: building blocks: GPL version 2 only
 ------------------------------------------------------------------------------------------
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by